pedroca656/crowd-analysis/README.md

 # crowd-analysis

-This's a academic project to analysis of crowd in simple videos and projection of events using OpenGL and Python.
+This's a academic project to analysis of crowd in simple videos and projection of events using OpenGL and Java.

 <!-- ## Getting Started -->